-No collateral is held in respect of retail credit cards, or overdrafts, or unsecured personal loans.
+No collateral is held in respect of retail credit cards or overdrafts, or unsecured personal loans.
 For non-mortgage retail lending to small businesses, collateral will often include second charges over residential property and the assignment of life cover.

 The majority of non-mortgage retail lending is unsecured.
-At 31 December 2012, impaired non-mortgage lending amounted to £688 million, net of an impairment allowance of £371 million (2011: £723 million, net of an impairment allowance of £499 million).
+At 31 December 2012, impaired non-mortgage lending amounted to £688 million, net of an impairment allowance of £371 million (2011: £723 million net of an impairment allowance of £499 million).
 The fair value of the collateral held in respect of this lending was £8 million (2011: £9 million).
 In determining the fair value of collateral, no specific amounts have been attributed to the costs of realisation and the value of collateral for each loan has been limited to the principal amount of the outstanding advance in order to eliminate the effects of any over-collateralisation and to provide a clearer representation of the Group's exposure.

 Unimpaired non-mortgage retail lending amounted to £13,094 million (2011: £13,154 million).
 Lending decisions are predominantly based on an obligor's ability to repay from normal business operations rather than reliance on the disposal of any security provided.
-Collateral values are rigorously assessed at the time of loan origination and are thereafter monitored in accordance with business unit credit policy.
+Collateral values are rigorously assessed at the time of loan origination and are monitored throughout the credit lifecycle in accordance with business unit credit policy.

 The Group credit risk disclosures for unimpaired non-mortgage retail lending report assets gross of collateral and therefore disclose the maximum loss exposure.
-The Group believes that this approach is appropriate.
-The value of collateral is re-assessed if there is observable evidence of distress of the borrower.
+The Group believes that this approach is appropriate as collateral values at origination and during a period of good performance may not be representative of the value of collateral if the obligor enters a distressed state.
+The value of collateral is re-evaluated and its legal soundness re-assessed if there is observable evidence of distress of the borrower.
 Unimpaired non-mortgage retail lending, including any associated collateral, is managed on a customer-by-customer basis rather than a portfolio basis.
-No aggregated collateral information for the entire unimpaired non-mortgage retail lending portfolio is provided to key management personnel.
+Key management personnel review collateral information on a case-by-case basis; no aggregated collateral information for the entire unimpaired non-mortgage retail lending portfolio is provided to key management personnel.